ktos/Blurhash.SkiaSharp/readme.md

 Currently allows to decode a blurhash into `SKBitmap` or encode a `SKBitmap` into Blurhash string.

-Several portions of the code are directly copy-pasted from the [System.Drawing implementation](https://github.com/MarkusPalcer/blurhash.net/tree/master/Blurhash-System.Drawing).
+Several portions of the code are almost directly copy-pasted from the [System.Drawing implementation](https://github.com/MarkusPalcer/blurhash.net/tree/master/Blurhash-System.Drawing).

 Tested on Xamarin.Forms on UWP, iOS and Android.